-We were lucky enough to be treated to a stay at the Albemarle Estate, which was beyond words gorgeous and elegant.
+We stayed at the Albemarle Estate, which was beyond words gorgeous and elegant.

 We hit up the Charlottesville City Market Saturday morning where I noshed on a blueberry filled kouign-amann from Marie-Bette bakery, a delectable pastry made from croissant dough.
 I wouldn’t call it delicate, but rather rich and crunchy, made so by the caramelization of several layers of sugar…are you drooling yet?